danialkhan149/DB_LibraryManagementSystem/README.md

     * Add new Staff

-  * Manage Genre: Can Add, Update and Delete Genre Records
+  * `Manage Genre`: Can Add, Update and Delete Genre Records

-  * Manage Publisher: Can Add, Update, and Delete Publisher Records
+  * `Manage Publisher`: Can Add, Update, and Delete Publisher Records

 * Connected directly to the SQL Server backend